Thursday, April 10, 2025

 The article below is a small portion from my manuscript, Waiting for The Day and Hour:

 After the Body of Christ is taken into the heavenly realm, clothed with glorified bodies and transformed into immortal beings; it will be judged.
 This thought scares a lot of Christians.
 This might be one of the many reasons many believers don’t want the rapture to happen.
 But the bema seat, or the judgment seat of Christ, is nothing to fear because it is not like the great white throne judgment (Rev. 20:11-15).
 The latter judgment is for all whose names are not written in τῆ βίβλου ζωῆς (tí vívlou zoís) “the book of life” [mGNT] (Rev. 20:15; Jn.
 3:3, 36b).
 The book of life is also called τοῦ ἀρνίου βιβλίῳ τῆς ζωῆς (toú arníou vivlío tís zoís) “the Lamb's book of life” (Rev. 21:27d, mGNT).
 Those whose names are not written in the book of life will be judged according to their sins, deeds, and actions during their lifetime (Rev. 20:12-13)—I will mention the great white throne judgment some more at the end of this section.
 Whereas the former judgment will be for those whose names are written in the book of life (Rev. 3:5; Phil.
 4:3; Lk.
 10:20).
 Every person appointed to eternal life has their name written in the book of life (Acts 13:48; Jn.
 3:14-16, 36a; 5:24; 6:40, 47).
 The bema seat of Christ is not to judge the church for its sins because the believer’s sins were judged by God and put on Jesus while he was nailed to the cross (Col. 2:13-14).
 Jesus became sin so that man could be made right in God’s sight (2 Cor.
 5:21).
-Jesus carried the sins of man in his own body so that he could be forgiven and be made righteous (1 Pet.
+Jesus carried the sins of man in his own body so that man could be forgiven and be made righteous (1 Pet.
 2:24a).
 The church must think carefully that it is dead to sin and made alive to God through Jesus (Rom.
 6:11).

 The bema seat is a Greek term (bema κάθισμα – bema káthisma).
 It refers to a raised platform mounted by steps, usually with a throne or an official’s chair at the top.
 It is seen as a place of power, and is used by a king or a high-ranking official.
 This seat was used to present rewards or crowns to those that achieved victory in ancient Greece.
 English Bibles translate bema káthisma as judgment seat (Matt.
 27:19; Acts 18:12; 25:10).
 In 2 Corinthians 5:10, the judgment seat of Christ reads like this in the Greek: το βήματος τοῦ Χριστοῦ (to vímatos toú Christoú) “the footsteps of Christ” or “the step of Christ” (mGNT).
 In Romans 14:10, the judgment seat of God reads like this in Greek: τῷ βήματι τοῦ θεοῦ (tó vímati toú theoú) “at the foot of God” or “the Tribune of God” or “the step of God” (mGNT).
 The bema seat describes the judge's chair in the ancient Greek Olympics.
 Because Paul wrote primarily to the Gentile church, he used Greek sports imagery and metaphors to help Gentiles understand his message more clearly (1 Cor.
 9:24-24; 2 Tim.
 4:7).